PIFSC-Protected-Species-Division/HI-Pelagic-FKWs/README.md

 Downloading individual components of a shapefile is not recommended;
 however, downloading individual folders from GitHub is not intuitive.
-The easiest way to obtain the management area boundary is to download the repository by clicking on the green “Code” button in the upper right of this page and selecting “Download ZIP”.
+The easiest way to obtain the assessment area boundary is to download the repository by clicking on the green “Code” button in the upper right of this page and selecting “Download ZIP”.
 You can then delete the files and folders you do not need.
 If you have any questions or issues with